 Miranda Schiller is a partner in Weil’s Securities Litigation and Corporate Governance practice, where she focuses on representing companies and their directors and officers in shareholder class and derivative actions.
 She also has extensive experience counseling clients in transactions involving indentures and other debt instruments.
 Ms. Schiller has been named as one of the top securities litigators in New York City by New York Super Lawyers in every year since 2005.
-Since 2014, she has also been named a “recommended” lawyer for Securities Litigation – Defense by The Legal 500.
+She has also been named a “Recommended” lawyer for Securities Litigation – Defense by The Legal 500.
 In 2013, her work on behalf of the outside directors of Satyam was recognized among the “Litigation Heavyweights” in the Financial Times’ “US Innovative Lawyers” report.

 Recent notable experience includes:

 - In re Vivendi Securities Litigation – Defeated over $70 million of claims filed by class members in post-trial proceedings in one of the few securities fraud class actions to be tried to judgment by showing that the investment advisers who were responsible for a majority of the purchases during the class period understood the allegedly concealed risks.
 The victories were covered by Law360.